swarm-lab/cec/cran-comments.md

 ## CRAN team comments

+"Please always write package names, software names and API (application programming interface) names in single quotes in title and description. e.g: --> 'CEC'
+Please note that package names are case sensitive."

+Fixed.

+"Please do not use on.exit() to reset user's options(), working directory or par() after you changed it in examples and vignettes and demos. e.g.: man/cec.Rd
+Please reset in the following way e.g.: oldpar <- par(mfrow = c(1,2))
+...
+par(oldpar)"

+Fixed.

+---

 The package appeared to have been "orphaned" and I am "adopting" it as new maintainer.
 CRAN check errors were not corrected for months, there has not been any activity on the package's GitHub repository in more than a year, and the